 Salesmanship By studying salesmanship, Scouts can learn self-confidence, motivation, friendliness, and the persistence necessary to overcome obstacles and solve problems.
 Sales can offer a challenging and rewarding career for those who enjoy interacting with people from all walks of life.

-AM and PM, HAMP 1252, On Campus, Class Size: 15
+Geoff Gooch, Realtor, The Russell Company, Event Production Manager at Purdue University, Hall of Music, Scout Leader AM and PM, HAMP 1252, On Campus, Class Size: 15